hensm/fx_cast/IMPLEMENTATION.md

 The cast API is now available to the web app.

 The web app calls `chrome.cast.initialize` with an `ApiConfig` object containing the Chromecast receiver app ID to use.
 The shim sends a `main:/shimInitialized` message to the background script.
 The bridge sends `shim:/serviceUp` messages for any discovered devices with device info (address, port, label, etc…).

+### Extension Sender Apps

+The initialization for built-in sender apps (media/mirroring) works slightly differently.
+They run in the content script context and import the shim, rather than running in the page script context.

+The exported shim comes from `shim/export.ts`.
+Instead of setting the `window.__onGCastApiAvailable` callback, the module provides an init function which returns a promise.
+The `shim/contentBridge.ts` script is executed from that module and the initialization process is identical until the `shim:/initialized` message is received, at which point the promise is resolved.

 ## User Interaction